 Director of Communications & Engagementjjay@gtrlc.org

-Growing up in Petoskey, Jennifer’s appreciation for our freshwater paradise began early and deepened after living for a time in the Arizona desert.
-Jennifer has a passion for connecting people to each other and to their environment in support of protecting and caring for our natural resources.
-Before joining the Conservancy team, Jennifer was the project manager for the Boardman River Dams Committee.
-She has served on the board of the Grand Traverse Conservation District since 2007.
-Jennifer lives with Evan, a writer, with whom she enjoys urban farming and restoring their 100 year-old home.
+Growing up in Petoskey, Jennifer’s appreciation for our freshwater paradise started early and deepened after living for a time in the Arizona desert.
+Jennifer has a passion for connecting people to each other and to the environment in support of protecting and caring for our natural resources.
+Before joining the Conservancy team, Jennifer was the project manager for the Boardman River Dams Study.
+She previously served on the board of the Grand Traverse Conservation District and as a member of the Lower Boardman Leadership Team.
+Jennifer lives with Evan, a writer, with whom she enjoys cooking and growing things and restoring their 100+ year-old home.

 Director of Land Protection